hernan-erasmo/overlord-rs/crates/oops-rs/README.md

 # oops-rs (Optimistic Oracle Price Scout)

-The mempool monitoring component of overlord-rs that provides early warning of Chainlink price updates before they are confirmed on-chain.
+The mempool monitoring component of _overlord-rs_ that provides early warning of Chainlink price updates before they are confirmed on-chain.

 ## Overview

-oops-rs is the "early warning system" that gives overlord-rs its competitive edge.
-By monitoring pending transactions in both the public mempool and MEV-Share, it can detect price updates 12-15 seconds before they're included in blocks, allowing the system to precompute liquidations and be first to execute.
+By monitoring pending transactions in both the public mempool and MEV-Share (because of [this](https://governance.aave.com/t/temp-check-aave-chainlink-svr-v1-integration/20378)), it can detect price updates before they're included in blocks, allowing the system to precompute liquidations and be first to execute.

+## Data Flow

+1. **Transaction Detection**: Monitor mempool/MEV-Share for pending txs
+2. **Address Filtering**: Check if sender is tracked Chainlink forwarder
+3. **Function Filtering**: Verify transaction calls `forward()` with `transmit()` data
+4. **Price Extraction**: Decode nested calldata to extract new price
+5. **Deduplication**: Check LRU cache to avoid reprocessing
+6. **Forwarding**: Send `PriceUpdateBundle` to vega-rs via ZMQ

 ## Architecture